-If your station is an LLC (limited liability company), then your digital assets may go to your business partners or shareholders.
-Make sure you know the regulations in your state, especially if an asset involves inheritance tax.
+If your station is an LLC (limited liability company), your digital assets may go to your business partners or shareholders.
+Make sure you know the regulations in your state, especially if an asset involves an inheritance tax.

 3) Name a Digital Executor

-However, if don’t feel comfortable writing everything down but you’re still serious about protecting your digital assets, then a nominating digital executor is the way to go.
+However, if you don’t feel comfortable writing everything down but are still serious about protecting your digital assets, then a nominating digital executor is the way to go.
 Your nominee will require a death certificate, a grant of probate, and their executor’s ID to gain access to your accounts.
 This gives them a legal position to ensure your assets continue after you’re gone.

 Some of the tasks bestowed to a digital executor include: